 2.4 Analysis of collected data

 All collected data were entered and recorded in Microsoft Excel 2016 software and then exported to SPSS version 25 software for analysis.
-The one-way ANOVA test (analysis of variance) was used to compare the mean bacterial and parasite contamination levels among samples For all analyses, differences were considered significant for values of P < 0.05
+The one-way ANOVA test (analysis of variance) was used to compare the mean bacterial and parasite contamination levels among samples for all analyses, differences were considered significant for values of P < 0.05

 3. RESULTS